 Background

 Responding to and reducing the number of delayed patients in acute hospitals has been a top priority for the government.
 The NHS delivery plan for urgent and emergency services recognises the need to improve discharge processes in hospitals and expand capacity in both intermediate care and social care.
-In January 2023, the government announced £250 million allocated to NHS services to increase capacity in step-down care, providing reablement among other types of support.
-This is in addition to the Better Care Fund allocating £1.6 billion of funding for 2023/25 to social care services to reduce delayed discharges.
+Between 2020 and 2025, the government introduced several pots intended to reduce delayed discharge and increase community capacity for post-hospital care.
+Since 2025, discharge funding to reduce delayed discharges has been rolled into the local authority contribution to the Better Care Fund, which totalled £2.6 million in 2026/27.
+In advance of longer-term reform, the goals for the Better Care Fund for 2026/27 include a joined-up approach to delivering neighbourhood health, with a focus on intermediate care, and reducing delayed discharges.

-This indicator explores the number of patients experiencing delayed discharges and the reasons why they are delayed according to their length of stay.
-We then explore where some of the bottlenecks are for those in hospital for three weeks or more but who are delayed in hospital.
+This indicator explores the number of patients experiencing delayed discharges in acute hospitals and the reasons why they were delayed according to their length of stay.
+We also analyse the trend in delayed discharge for patients in community hospitals.

 Delayed discharges by length of stay

-The total number of patients in acute hospitals who were ready to leave hospital but were delayed has increased by 43% from an average of 8,545 patients per day in June 2021 (data not shown) to 13,815 patients per day in January 2025.
+The total number of patients in acute hospitals who were ready to leave hospital but were delayed has increased by 12% from an average of 12,201 patients per day in January 2022 to an average of 13,750 patients per day in January 2026.
 At its peak, in January 2024, there were 14,096 patients delayed in hospital.

 The number of delayed patients who had been in hospital for 20 days or less has remained relatively constant since the dataset began at a daily average of 5,992.
-Changes in the total number of delayed patients are mainly attributed to increases in delayed patients who have been in hospital for 21 days or longer.
-Between June 2021 and January 2023, the number of delayed discharges for these long-stay patients increased two and half times from a daily average of 2,575 patients in June 2021 to 6,815 patients in January 2023.
-From January to August 2023 however, there was an 18% fall in the average daily number of delayed discharges.
-Delayed discharges have since picked up again, increasing by 22% in January 2024.
-Since January 2024, the number of delayed discharges for these long-stay patients decreased by 16% (to 5,908) in June of the same year.
-Delayed discharges for long-stay patients increased again slightly to 6,600 in January 2025.
+Changes in the total number of delayed patients are mainly attributed to increases in delayed patients who have been in hospital for up to 21 days or longer.
+Between January 2022 and January 2026, the number of delayed discharges for these long-stay patients increased by 8%, from 5,959 to 6,413.
 Growing numbers of delayed patients with a long length of stay would suggest squeezed capacity, particularly in formal care services providing long-term and formal care.

 Reasons for delay